All Products

 We recommended that you use the default value.
 The default value specifies that the Secret is updated 15 minutes before the cached Secret expires.

-After you install and configure the secret-free component, you can specify a service account that is associated with the secret-free component when you create a workload to pull images without using a secret.
+After you install and configure the secret-free component, specify a service account that is associated with the component when you create a workload.
+This lets you pull images without a secret.

 apiVersion: apps/v1